-- 24. In Finland domestic courts and authorities apply international human rights instruments as domestic laws.
-The supervision of the observance of human rights in the use of public authority is within the competence of the Parliamentary Ombudsman and the Chancellor of Justice (of the Council of State).
-At the legislative stage it is especially the duty of the Constitutional Law Committee of Parliament to supervise the observance of human rights. - 25.
-An individual who claims that any of his human rights has been violated may appeal to the court in a normal way.
+24. In Finland domestic courts and authorities apply international human rights instruments as domestic laws.
+The supervision of the observance of human rights in the use of public authority is

+- 25. An individual who claims that any of his human rights has been violated may appeal to the court in a normal way.
 If the decision of an authority is considered to be against the human rights provisions, the decision shall be repealed.
-Also, the extraordinary right of appeal (vlimääräinen muutoksenhaku) can be used. - 26.
+Also, the extraordinary right of appeal (ylimääräinen muutoksenhaku) can be used. - 26.
 The injured party is entitled to demand payment of damages in the court according to the normal principles of the Act on Compensation for Damages (vahingonkorvauslaki).
 Also, criminal proceedings can be brought against the civil servant who violated the human rights. - 27.
 According to the Constitution (sect.
 93.2), citizens can also make a complaint to the Chancellor of Justice, Parliamentary Ombudsman or to a higher authority. - 28.
-Chapter II of the Constitution Act contains most of the provisions of the fundamental rights of citizens: equality of citizens (sect.
-5); protection of life, honour, personal liberty and property and right to work (sect.
-6); freedom of movement (sect.
-7); freedom of religion (sects.
-8-9); freedom of speech and freedom to found associations (sect.
-10); inviolability of domestic peace (sect.
-11); secrecy of postal, telegraph and telephone communications (sect.
-12); legal jurisdiction (sect.
-13); right to use one's own native language, whether Finnish or Swedish, before a court of law or an administrative authority (sect.
-14); prohibition to confer titles of nobility or other hereditary dignity (sect.
-15). - 29.
-The provisions are undergoing reform; a government proposal (No. 309/1993) was given to the Parliament in 1993 and the Acts are intended to enter into force immediately on their approval by the new Parliament in 1995.
-The proposal is closely linked to the international human rights treaties binding Finland.
-The reform is aimed at the approximation of the domestic system of fundamental rights to the international obligations of human rights.
-The general reform of the legislation on fundamental rights would modernize and specify the system of fundamental rights of Finland; the fundamental rights would, as a general rule, apply to all persons under the jurisdiction of the Government of Finland.
-The present Constitution mentions only "the rights of a Finnish citizen". - 30.
-It is also proposed that the scope of fundamental rights regulated in the Constitution Act should be extended to cover also economic, social and cultural rights; rights relating to the individual's legal safety; the right to vote and to be elected; the right to participate; and rights concerning the environment. - 31.
-The new fundamental rights safeguarded in chapter II of the Constitution Act would be the following: equality of human beings (sect.
+Chapter II of the Constitution Act contains most of the provisions of the fundamental rights of citizens.
+These provisions have recently been amended by an act of Parliament (969/1995) which entered into force on 1 August 1995. - 29.
+The reform of the legislation on fundamental rights modernizes and specifies the system of fundamental rights of Finland.
+The fundamental rights now, as a general rule, apply to all persons under the jurisdiction of the Government of Finland, whereas the Constitution formerly only mentioned "the rights of a Finnish citizen". - 30.
+The scope of fundamental rights regulated in the Constitution Act has also been extended to cover economic, social and cultural rights; rights relating to the individual's legal safety; the right to vote and to be elected; the right to participate; and rights concerning the environment. - 31.
+The new fundamental rights safeguarded in chapter II of the Constitution Act are the following: equality of human beings (sect.
 5); right to life, personal freedom, integrity and security; prohibition of death sentence, torture and treatment violating human dignity (sect.
 6); prohibition of retroactive criminal law and the principle of legality of criminal law (sect.
 6 (a)); freedom of movement (sect.
 7); protection of privacy, honour and domestic peace; secrecy of postal, telephone and message communication (sect.
 8); freedom of religion and conscience (sect.
 9); freedom of speech and right to get information on public document (sect.
 10); freedom of assembly and demonstration; freedom of association (sect.
 10 (a)); right to vote, to be elected and to participate (sect.
 11); protection of property (sect.
 12); right to education and culture (sect.
 13); linguistic rights; right to use one's own native language, whether Finnish or Swedish, before a court of law or an administrative authority; right of Sami, Romany and other groups to their own language and culture; rights of users of sign language (sect.
 14); provision on environment; responsibility for nature and environment, guaranteeing of healthy environment (sect.
 14 (a)); right to work and protection of the labour force (sect.
 15); social rights; right to necessary livelihood and care, guaranteeing of basic livelihood and social and health services, promoting of the health of the population, supporting those who are responsible for the care of the child, promoting of housing (sect.
 15 (a)); legal safeguards of administration and application of law (sect.
 16).